Vacant land insurance

 General Vacant land insurance

 This refers to the general liability coverage that applies to vacant land, commonly called Vacant land insurance.
-While it usually isn’t required by law, leasers of vacant land may require it, similar to a leased car needing additional insurance.
+While it usually isn’t required by law, lessors of vacant land may require it, similar to a leased car needing additional insurance.

 No size specifications exist for land to qualify as vacant; it just can’t have any structures present.
 Vacant lands like fishing, hunting, or off-roading trails have several annual visitors.
 There doesn’t have to be an established business; it’s just that the landowner is responsible for anything that happens on their grounds.